Da1sypetals/cuda-Wavelet-KAN/README.md

 ---

 ### Please remind:
-1. Morlet wavelet performs badly in MNIST, but if you use shallow net, you can observe it learn.
+1. Morlet wavelet performs badly in MNIST, but if you use a shallow net, you can observe it learn.